-One form of relativism is moral relativism, meaning that basically no action reflects any type of moral truth; it is neither right nor wrong.
+One form of relativism is moral relativism.
+Moral relativism basically means that no action reflects any type of moral truth; it is neither right nor wrong.
 Again morality is relative to the culture and/or the individual.

-At times, some individuals that uphold moral relativism will claim that certain views that hold to specific truth claims, for example Christianity, are judgmental and intolerant.
+At times, some individuals that uphold moral relativism will claim that certain views that hold to specific truth claims, like Christianity, are judgmental and intolerant.
 But there seems to be issues with that claim as well.

 It would seem that this argument about tolerance comes from a misunderstanding of the accurate meaning of “tolerance.”
 Tolerance implies the presence of truth.
 Mainly we tolerate what we don’t approve of and believe to be false.
 True tolerance is a matter of respect for people, not an agreement and acceptance of all their beliefs.

 One final difficulty that comes with relativism is that moral relativism leaves no room for progress within a society.
-In other words based on the values of moral relativism, abolishing slavery and establishing slavery are really of no consequence, it is merely change.
-Relativism can therefor have the effect of diminishing the value of monumental human progresses.
+In other words, based on the values of moral relativism, abolishing slavery and establishing slavery are of no consequence, it is merely change.
+Relativism can have the effect of diminishing the value of monumental human progress.

 In conclusion, the relativist does appear to uphold certain moral standards and absolute truths: